Symmetry Energy Effects on the Mixed Hadron-Quark Phase at High Baryon Density: Why a first-order transition with isospin effects?

-The main qualitative argument in favor of noticeable isospin effects on the hadron-quark transition at high density can be derived from the Fig.\ref{isoparton}, where we compare typical Equations of State (EoS) for Hadron (Nucleon) and Quark Matter, at zero temperature, for symmetric ($\alpha \equiv (\rho_n-\rho_p)/\rho_B \equiv -\rho_3/\rho_B=0.0$) and neutron matter ($\alpha=1.0$), where $\rho_{n,p}$ are the neutron/proton densities and $\rho_B=\rho_n+\rho_p$ the total baryon density.
+The main qualitative argument in favor of a first order hadron-quark transition at high density and low temperature, with noticeable isospin effects, can be derived from the Fig.\ref{isoparton}.
+Here we compare typical Equations of State for Hadron (Nucleon) and Quark Matter, at zero temperature, for symmetric ($\alpha \equiv (\rho_n-\rho_p)/\rho_B \equiv -\rho_3/\rho_B=0.0$) and neutron matter ($\alpha=1.0$), where $\rho_{n,p}$ are the neutron/proton densities and $\rho_B=\rho_n+\rho_p$ the total baryon density.

-For the Hadron part we use a Relativistic Mean Field (RMF) EoS (\cite{SW85,liubo02,baranPR}) with non-linear terms and effective $\rho-meson$ coupling for the isovector part, largely used to study isospin effects in relativistic heavy ion collisions \cite{erice08,baranPR}.
+In this first simple calculation, a kind of ``homework'', for the hadron part we use a Relativistic Mean Field (RMF) EoS (\cite{SW85,liubo02,baranPR}) with non-linear terms and an effective $\rho-meson$ coupling for the isovector part, largely used to study isospin effects in relativistic heavy ion collisions \cite{erice08,baranPR}.
+However in the paper we will probe several effective hadron interactions to check the ``robustness'' of the observed symmetry energy effects.
 In order to keep a smooth flow of the physics points in the discussion, details about the adopted effective nucleon-meson Lagrangians are presented in the Appendix A.

 The energy density and the pressure for the quark phase are given by the MIT Bag model \cite{MIT} (two-flavor case) and read, respectively:

 where B denotes the bag constant (the bag pressure), taken as a rather standard value from the hadron spectra ($B=85.7~MeV~fm^{-3}$, no density dependence), $m_{q}$ are the quark masses ($m_u=m_d=5.5~MeV$ choice), and $f_q$, $\bar{f}_{q}$ represent the Fermi distribution functions for quarks and anti-quarks.
 The quark number density is given by